bitcoin/bitcoin/doc/reduce-memory.md

 - `-maxconnections=<n>` - the maximum number of connections, which defaults to 125.
 Each active connection takes up some memory.
-This option applies only if inbound connections are enabled; otherwise, the number of connections will not be more than 11.
+This option applies only if inbound connections are enabled; otherwise, the number of connections will not be more than 11 or 15 if `mempoolfullrbf=1`.
 Of the 11 outbound peers, there can be 8 full-relay connections, 2 block-relay-only ones, and occasionally 1 short-lived feeler or extra outbound block-relay-only connection.
+Of the 15 outbound peers, the 4 additional connections are 4 full-rbf peers.

 - These limits do not apply to connections added manually with the `-addnode` configuration option or the `addnode` RPC, which have a separate limit of 8 connections.